US Yachts US 22

-The US 22 is a small recreational keelboat, built predominantly of hand-laid fiberglass, with teak wood trim.
-It has a fractional sloop rig with aluminum spars, a raked stem and reverse transom, a transom-hung rudder controlled by a tiller.
+Designed by Gary Mull, the fiberglass hull has a raked stem and reverse transom, and a transom-hung rudder controlled by a tiller.
+It has hull speed of 5.98 kn.

-It displaces 2450 lb and carries 950 lb of ballast.
-The boat was factory-built with three different types of fin keels: a conventional fixed keel, a fixed shoal-draft keel and a retractable swing keel.

-The boat has a draft of 4.10 ft with the standard keel and 2.60 ft with the optional shoal draft keel.
-The swing keel model has a draft of 5.75 ft with the keel down and 2.42 ft with it up, allowing beaching or ground transportation on a trailer.

-The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

-The design has sleeping accommodation for five people, with a double "V"-berth in the bow, a drop-down dinette table on the port side that forms a double berth and a single quarter berth on the starboard side that extends under the cockpit.
+It has sleeping accommodation for five people, with a double "V"-berth in the bow, a drop-down dinette table on the port side that forms a double berth and a single quarter berth on the starboard side that extends under the cockpit.
 The galley is located on the starboard side just forward of the companionway steps.
 The galley is equipped with an optional two-burner alcohol-fired stove, a single sink with hand-pumped water supply and a portable icebox.
 The optional head is located in the bow cabin on the port side under the forward section of the "V" berth and consists of a portable toilet.
 The cabin sole is teak and holly.
 Ventilation is provided by a hatch over the bow cabin.
 Below decks headroom is 57 in.

-For sailing the boat is equipped with a mainsheet traveler mounted on the bridge deck, genoa tracks, an internally-mounted outhaul, topping lift and reefing system.
+It has a fractional sloop rig with aluminum spars and has a mainsheet traveler mounted on the bridge deck, genoa tracks, an internally-mounted outhaul, topping lift and reefing system.
 There are two cockpit winches for the jib.
 The boat may be fitted with a spinnaker for downwind sailing.

-All versions of the US 22 have hull speeds of 5.98 kn.